SchoolOfCode/w8d2_react-practice_creativity-challenge-back-to-the-future-part-ii/brainstorm.md

 -  subtasks
 -  sound when adding to list / on completion

-### ACTUAL PLAN- MVP:
+### ACTUAL PLAN:

 -  wireframe

 #### MVP:

-* display this on frontend
+-  display this on frontend

-* adding items to list
+-  adding items to list
-* delete items to list
+-  delete items to list

 #### V2 - Priorities:

-* priorities
+-  priorities
-    * reorder based on priority
+   -  reorder based on priority
-    * sort/only display certain priorities
+   -  sort/only display certain priorities
-    * color-code
+   -  color-code
-    * separate priority lists
+   -  separate priority lists